“If your participants are so good, why don’t they just go get jobs on their own?”

 Resources for Acceleration

 Praxis brings with it a library of resources and connections for career acceleration.
-Our business partner network of over 300 businesses all across the United States includes companies in any industry one can imagine.
+Our business partner network of 100+ businesses all across the United States includes companies in any industry one can imagine.
 Our curriculum library is curated with some of the best resources available for economics, philosophy, and history, as well as resources on business, IT, fundraising, sales, and marketing.
 Participants have this and more to choose from in building their lives and their careers.
 There’s no need for them to sit around and wait a few years until they can access these resources.
 Praxis brings it to them today.

 Compare this to somebody who just goes and finds themselves a great job somewhere.
 They have to shuffle through all of these resources available online, reach out to people for introductions that they are not sure they can get, and then still work day in and day out to organize these resources.

 A Praxis participant can make use of their advisor and the Praxis education team to curate this content for them — they can use the business development team to curate introductions for them — and they can use the alumni network as a way of crowdsourcing new information from a hivemind of high-caliber, ambitious young people who have been there, done that.